conradomedeirosdev/conradomedeirosdev/README.md

 <div align='center'> <h1> Hi, I'm Conrado!</h1></div>

 #### I learned with the [Trybe!](https://www.betrybe.com/) 👩🏽‍💻

-Give me a problem that I will give you a solution

 Using technology and innovation as the path of change